 Parents: Shar Pei x Pit Bull mix

 The Pit Pei is the deliberate crossbreeding of the Chinese Shar-Pei with the American Pit Bull Terrier.
-As attractive as that sounds, this designer dog is relatively new and has been around since just the early 2000’s.
+As unique and attractive as that sounds, this designer dog is relatively new and has been around since just the early 2000’s.

 19. Olde Pit Bulldogge

 Parents: Olde English Bulldogge x Pit Bull mix

 The Olde Pit Bulldogge is the result of crossbreeding the Olde English Bulldogge with the American Pit Bull Terrier.
 They grow to be 17 to 22 inches tall and weigh between 40 and 80 lbs with all the appealing qualities of each parent breed intact.